ysndr/MSc-Thesis/chapter/related-work.md

 The LSP defines a large range of commands and capabilities which is continuously being extended by the maintainers of the protocol.
 Yet, occasionally server developers find themselves in need of functionality not yet present in the protocol.
 For example the LSP does not provide commands to exchange binary data such as files.
-In[@sec:language-independence] the CodeCompass Language Server was introduced.
+In [@sec:runtime-independent-lsp-implementations] the CodeCompass Language Server was introduced.
 A stern feature of this server is the ability to generate and show diagrams in SVG format.
 However, the LSP does not define the concept of *requesting diagrams*.
 In particular Mészáros et al. describe different shortcomings of the LSP :